 In accordance with Washington state board of health and CDC guidelines, I’ve now instituted the following rules:

-Before coming in, please review, initial where indicated, and sign the following form: https://drive.google.com/file/d/192PUARp2K-zTsUuFAnSszrZ0JQ9yqUO4
+Before coming in, please print out, review, initial where indicated, and sign the following form: https://drive.google.com/file/d/192PUARp2K-zTsUuFAnSszrZ0JQ9yqUO4

 – No patient can come early; if you do, you’ll have to wait outside until your appointment time.
 This is to minimize interactions and exposure, for everyone.
-If I’m not already waiting for you, text or call me so I can open the door for you, and you don’t have to touch the handle.
+If I’m not already waiting for you, text or call me (at the above number) so I can open the door for you, and you don’t have to touch the handle.

-– Everyone must wear a mask.
+– Everyone must wear a mask, according to the Washington State Department of Health; for health care offices, this rule is still in effect.
 I can’t let you in unless you’re wearing one.
 I will try to have some extra ones at the office, but can’t guarantee it.

 – Do your best not to touch anything in the main office.
 If you accidentally do, there will be hand sanitizer available, so please use it immediately.

 – It’s best if you do not use any of the bathrooms.
-If you have to, use the antiseptic wipes provided to clean every surface before touching them.
+If you have to, use an antiseptic wipe to clean every surface before touching.
 Do your best to stay in the room less than 10 minutes.

 – I’ll walk you to the treatment room and give you hand sanitizer once you’re there.
 Then you can relax and enjoy a treatment session.